-Big Sur California, south of San Francisco, is a perfect getaway.
+South of San Francisco, Big Sur is one of California's most unforgettable getaway.
 Enjoy the views along the rugged coast, McWay Falls, lunch at Nepenthe or hot springs.

-Located in California's Central Coast, Big Sur is only about a 140 mile (225 km) drive south of San Francisco.
+Located along California's Central Coast, Big Sur is only about a 140 mile (225 km) drive south of San Francisco.